 WARNING!
-Do not attempt to have your scooter proceed rearward down any step, kerb or other obstacle.
-The scooter may tip and cause personal injury.
+Do not attempt to have your scooter proceed rearward down any step, kerb, or other obstacle.
+This may cause the scooter to tip and cause personal injury.

 WARNING!
-Be sure your scooter is travelling perpendicular to any kerb you may be required to ascend or descend.
+Be sure your scooter is traveling perpendicular to any kerb you may be required to ascend or descend.
 See figures 3 and 3A.